Retro-inspired styling, airy and uplifting driving environment, huge boot, sliding doors

 What’s the score then?
 Full camper van?
 Seven seats?
 The promise of regular breakdowns?

 Not just yet.
 Or rather not at all in the case of that last one.
-It’s on sale in the UK now, with first deliveries expected early in 2023.
+It’s on sale in the UK now, although be warned the waiting list is already pushing nine months long.
 Two versions will be available from launch, a five-seat ID.
 Buzz and an ID.
-Buzz Cargo with up to three seats across the front and a cavern behind.
+Buzz Cargo commercial van with up to three seats across the front and a cavern behind.
 Other versions will follow, but not before 2024.
 Then we’ll get a long wheelbase version with more seating capacity and versatility, probably a bigger battery and a twin motor/4WD set-up.
 And, we’re assuming, a California camper variant.

 So none of the cool stuff yet, just a five seat MPV?